-As of Friday evening, March 13, 2020, The Art Gallery, the Commons Gallery, and John Young Museum of Art at UHM will be closed to the public until further notice.
-Public events associated with our exhibitions have been cancelled until further notice.
+Currently The Art Gallery and John Young Museum of Art at UHM are open to the campus community and closed to the general public until further notice.
+Exhibitions in the Commons Gallery will be on view through the windows of the gallery only.
 We believe that this is the best decision in order to protect the health and safety of our staff and visitors and to support local, national, and international efforts to contain the spread of COVID-19.

 Schedule of events